-Soft key

-The user determines the position and orientation of the workpiece coordinate system by using a 3-D touch probe, for example.
-The control saves the values determined with respect to the basic coordinate system as BASE TRANSFORM. values in the preset management.
+Soft key Application BASE TRANSFORM.
+OFFSET The user determines the position and orientation of the workpiece coordinate system by using a 3-D touch probe, for example.
+The control saves the values determined with respect to the basic coordi- nate system as BASE TRANSFORM. values in the preset management.

-The machine tool builder configures the BASE TRANSFORM. columns of the preset management in accordance with the machine.
+The machine manufacturer configures the BASE TRANSFORM. columns of the preset management in accordance with the machine.